 - Middle rectal.

-Arteries providing the ureter split into ascending and descending branches to first create a plexus in the connective tissue sheath on the top layer of the ureter and after that provide it.
+Arteries supplying the ureter split into ascending and descending branches to first create a plexus in the connective tissue sheath on the top layer of the ureter and after that supply it.

 The venous blood from the ureter is drained into the veins corresponding to the arteries.